andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 After brekky I head back to Steamboat for another half day on the hill before the drive to Denver.
 It's a lot more of the same, getting lost, checking the map, getting lost..er, asking someone for directions, going up so I can go down, going down so I can go up.
-The most famous aspect of Steamboat Springs is their "champagne powder," a snow so dry, light, and fluffy that powder hounds all over seek it out.
-As has become a common refrain on this trip their last refill of fresh snow is stale in the locals' memories.
 So I don't even have the benefit of the champagne pow while I'm aimlessly tracing a path of Brownian motion.

 <h4 class="article-subheader">Left at the Next Light!</h4>